zheguang/Notebook/Kafka/diskless-summary.md

 **KIP-1176** takes an incremental approach that preserves Kafka's performance characteristics while delivering moderate cost savings (43% documented).
 However, its weak availability story and limited scope (only follower replication) raise questions about whether it goes far enough.

-**KIP-1183** attempts to bridge both worlds with a pluggable abstraction layer, but the unclear Stream interface design and high plugin development burden have led to community skepticism about multiple implementations.
+**KIP-1183** attempts to bridge both worlds with a pluggable abstraction layer, but the unclear Stream interface design and high plugin development burden have led to community skepticism about multiple log implementations.

 ### For Kafka Users